wormhole-foundation/xdapp-book/src/development/portal/evm/attestingToken.md

 Anyone can attest any token on the network.

-To complete the Attestation, we grab the VAA that the `attestFromEth()` function generates by getting the Emitter address of the Token Bridge and the Sequence from the logs of the transaction receipt.
-We then fetch against a guardian REST endpoint.
-It could take a couple seconds (up to 30s!) for the guardian to see and sign the VAA, so it's a good idea to poll the guardian every couple seconds until the VAA is found.
+To complete the attestation, grab the VAA that the `attestFromEth()` function generates by getting the Emitter address of the Token Bridge and the Sequence from the logs of the transaction receipt.

+Then, fetch against a Guardian REST endpoint.
+It could take a moment (up to 30 seconds) for the Guardian to see and sign the VAA, so it's a good idea to poll the Guardian every few seconds until the VAA is found.

 ```js